xlcnd/isbnlib/docs/devs.rst

 A full featured app!
 --------------------

-If you want a full featured app, that uses ``isbnlib``, with end users apps, configuration files and a framework to further developement, take a look at isbntools_.
+If you want a full featured app, that uses ``isbnlib``, with end user apps, configuration files and a framework to further developement, take a look at isbntools_.

 ---------------------------------------------------------------------------------